-I recently had the chance to see a convention with motivational speakers featuring Tony Robbins, Gary Vaynerchuk, and Robert Herjaveck from Shark Tank.
+I recently had the chance to go to a convention with motivational speakers featuring Tony Robbins, Gary Vaynerchuk, and Robert Herjaveck from Shark Tank.

 I was super excited to finally see the man himself, Tony Robbins.
 Practically, the father of the self-help industry.
 The king of motivational speaking.
 He’s written notable works such as Awaken the Giant Within, Unlimited Power, and MONEY Master the Game.
 I learned about Tony Robbins when I first got into the world of self-improvement when I was about 14 years old.
 I’ve watched his videos.
 I’d heard about him from different accounts—both good and bad.
 This was my first Tony Robbins event and besides a “Rich Dad” stocks class, my first self-help seminar.